-How can I get a credit freeze on my report?
+How can I add a credit freeze to my credit report?

 Security Freeze vs. Fraud Alert

 People sometimes confuse a security freeze with a fraud alert.
-While a fraud alert notifies lenders that you may be a victim of identity theft, freezing your credit file prevents potential new lenders from accessing your credit report without the freeze first being lifted by you.
+While a fraud alert notifies lenders that you may be a victim of identity theft and asks them to verify your identity before processing your credit application, freezing your credit file limits who can access your credit report when an application is submitted without the freeze first being lifted by you.

 How to Unfreeze Your Credit Report

 If you already have an Experian account, you can easily unfreeze your credit by logging in to your account and toggling the freeze status to unfrozen or scheduling a future thaw with a calendar option.
 When you toggle to unfrozen, Experian will lift your freeze within one hour.